256hax/solana-anchor-react-minimal-example/README.md

 # Solana x Anchor x React Minimal Example
 Solana x Anchor x React Minimal Examples.
+Solana x Anchor x React Minimal Example.
+And there are a few contents(Metaplex, Arweave JS and Outline Document).
 For experiment purpose only.

 ## How To Run
 It's depends on Framework(ex: Anchor, React, JS...).
 Check README.md at each directories.